Rhode Island School Choice Roadmap

 Don’t overlook online learning!
 It offers a uniquely flexible learning environment that meets a variety of family needs.
 Whether your child wants to accelerate learning or needs a quieter, stress-free environment to focus in, you may be interested in trying virtual school.

-There are also paid, full-time online learning options available to students in all 50 states, Rhode Island included.
+However, there are paid, full-time online learning options available to students in all 50 states, Rhode Island included.
 These paid options include George Washington University Online High SchoolThe Keystone School, Excel High School, and K12 Private Academy.

 Plus, most Rhode Island students can enroll in part-time online courses through their local school district.
 You can contact your local public school to ask whether there are free or paid online options available to you.
 The Rhode Island Department of Education’s All Course Network is one option for taking individual online courses.

-Finally, some districts offer hybrid programs, including the Village Green Virtual Public Charter High SchoolNowell Leadership Academy, Pleasant View Elementary School, and Providence Career and Technical Academy.
+Finally, some districts offer hybrid programs, including the Village Green Virtual Public Charter High SchoolNowell Leadership Academy, Pleasant View Elementary School, Highlander Charter School, and Providence Career and Technical Academy.

 To read more about online learning in Rhode Island, check out the Digital Learning Collaborative’s state profile.